 The seven Defendants were charged with Seditious Conspiracy (opposing by force the lawful authority of the United States), Conspiracy to use weapons of mass destruction, and using a firearm during the commission of those crimes.
 The Judges opinion and order dismisses all of these charges, leaving 2 Defendants charged with minor weapons charges.
 This is truly a win for all of us, for the Constitution, for the 1st and 2nd Amendment, and for the idea of liberty over the tyranny of the Government.

-The Judge’s opinion can be downloaded here (Rule 29 Orders), and more information about this story can be found at:
+The Judge’s opinion is attached, and more information about this story can be found at: